Tchernobill/Confluence/Confluence Story Bible.md

 ### Genre & Subgenres
 - **Primary Genre**: Semi-Cyberpunk (technology as backdrop rather than driving force)
-- **Subgenres**: Slice-of-life, Dystopian Fiction, AI Rights, Crime Saga
+- **Subgenres**: Slice-of-life, Dystopian Fiction, Crime Saga, A.I.
+Evolution
 - **Target Audience**: Adult readers interested in character-driven narratives
 - **Comp Titles**: Neuromancer meets The Wire with elements of Ghost in the Shell